dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister install

-Use the `dfx canister install` command to install compiled code as a canister on the {platform} or on the local canister execution environment.
+Use the `dfx canister install` command to install compiled code as a canister on the Internet Computer or on the local canister execution environment.

 ### Basic usage